Why are my chicken’s feathers falling out?!?!? Chicken feather loss is one of the top topics I get questions about.

 I hear this a LOT from chicken owners trying to figure out feather loss.
 Even though you might not see mites on your chickens, they can still be the source of your trouble.

 Mites are sneaky.
 They hide in corners of your coop and then come out at night and infest your flock.
-And eventually, they can cause more than feather loss – they can cause your chickens to lose the scales on their legs and eventually death as they rob your hens of nutrients.
+And eventually, they can cause more than feather loss.
+They can also cause your chickens to lose the scales on their legs and eventually death as they rob your hens of nutrients.

 What to do:

-Even if you don’t think mites are why your chickens are losing feathers, you can still preemptively clean your coop and use herbs such as peppermint and cinnamon and diatomaceous earth to keep mites and lice away.
+Even if you don’t think mites are why your chickens are losing feathers, you can still preemptively clean your coop and use herbs to keep mites and lice away.
+We have made specially formulated mixes with this is mind, check them out here.

-If you don’t know, diatomaceous earth is a powder that your chickens can bathe in.
+If you don’t know, diatomaceous earth is a powder that your chickens can take dust baths in.
 It has been shown in scientific studies to reduce the number of mites and lice in chickens because it’s sharp edges cut the exoskeletons of insects, causing them to die.

-However, I highly recommend that you only use DE in well ventilated areas, and keep your flock out of the coop while you’re spreading it about (a little goes a long way)!
+However, I highly recommend that you only use DE in well ventilated areas.
+Keep your flock out of the coop while you’re spreading it about (a little goes a long way)!
 Chickens have a very delicate respiratory system, so you want to be careful that they don’t inhale it on a regular basis.

 If you don’t want to bother with DE, you can just use herbs.
 Mint repels insects, so hanging peppermint around the coop or nesting box is a great way to get rid of or prevent a mite infestation.

-Another reason your chickens could be losing their feathers is vent gleet, which is a fungal infection in the vent (where your chicken expels waste and eggs) and it can cause some pretty nasty whitish/yellowish discharge along with a loss of feathers.
+Another reason your chickens could be losing their feathers is vent gleet.
+This is a fungal infection in the vent area (where your chicken expels waste and eggs).
+It can cause some pretty nasty whitish/yellowish discharge along with a loss of feathers.

 Think of it like a yeast infection.
 It’s gross and it’s definitely not good for your chicken!